UBCDingXin/cDR-RS/README.md

 --------------------------------------------------------

-This repository provides the source codes for the experiments in our papers for CcGANs. <br />
+This repository provides the source codes for the experiments in our paper. <br />
 If you use this code, please cite
 ```text
 @misc{ding2021efficient,